A special contribution by One SMALL Step host Samantha Kalasek

 Once upon a time, there was a "boy mom" blessed to be outnumbered.
 She believed she was living a very basic tale until she turned the page and realized it was actually a choose-your-own-adventure story.

-I remember Sunday, September 18th, vividly.
-It was a month before my due date, and I just I felt “off.”
+I remember the day so vividly.
+It was about a month before my due date, and I just felt “off.”
 Paxton was moving less than usual.
 So I went to the hospital and was hooked to the fetal monitor.
 Sure enough, I had a contraction while I was hooked up, and Paxton’s heart rate dropped and didn’t go up quickly enough for the doctors’ liking.
-I was induced, contractions started, Paxton did not tolerate them, and all hell broke loose.
-I was rushed to the operating room "Gray’s Anatomy"–style while my husband trailed behind.
-He was not allowed in the room, as they had to get Pax out of me ASAP and knew he wouldn't want to see me intubated, etc. Paxton was born at 4 lbs.
-3oz., with an Apgar score of 9, perfect in every way.
+I was induced, contractions started, Paxton did not tolerate them, and suddenly everything moved very fast.
+I was rushed to the operating room while my husband trailed behind.
+He was not allowed in the room, as they had to get Pax out of me ASAP.
+Paxton was born at 4 lbs.
+3 oz., with an Apgar score of 9, perfect in every way.

-Three days later, Paxton still wasn't waking up, he wasn't crying during blood draws, he wasn't moving at all!
-I remember hearing nurses whisper that something wasn't right.
-I remember walking down the NICU hallway crying even before I got to his room every single day.
+A few days later, Paxton still wasn’t waking up, he wasn’t crying during blood draws, and he wasn’t moving at all.
+I remember hearing nurses whisper that something wasn’t right.
+I remember walking down the NICU hallway crying, even before I got to his room, every single day.
 Each day was a new test with new worries.
-Once we exhausted every physical test possible, we were introduced to the world of genetics.
+Once we had exhausted every physical test possible, we were introduced to the world of genetics.
 Due to his low muscle tone and undescended testicles, we heard the words for the first time: “Prader-Willi syndrome.”

 Mourning the child you thought you were having while rejoicing in the child you actually have at the same time is a really odd place to be.
-I remember my dad saying that he wasn't worried one bit for Paxton because he knew we were amazing parents and would take care of him, that his job as my father was to take care of Brian and me.
-To this day, that has stuck with me the most.
-I was Paxton’s mom and my job was to be his number-one defender.
+I remember my dad saying that he wasn’t worried one bit for Paxton because he knew we were amazing parents and would take care of him, and that his job as my father was to take care of Brian and me.
+That moment has stayed with me forever.
+I was Paxton’s mom, and my job was to be his number-one defender.

-We were surrounded by such love and support from family and our close circle of friends.
-I felt sad for my other boys, as I knew their lives were about to change forever as well.
-So much of our daily “normals” would no longer be.
-Maybe not right away, but knowing that they would have to change so much of what they were used to someday was heart-rending.
-I spent every single day in the NICU holding Paxton.
-I got there before his first feeding of the morning and stayed until dinner time, when Brian would come up and I would go home to be able to spend a few hours before bedtime with my other boys.
-Paxton barely opened his eyes, so I just couldn't dream of him not seeing my face if he happened to open them at any moment.
-We felt so lucky that at the end of all of this, we would still be bringing home a baby, and not everyone gets to do that.
+We were surrounded by incredible love and support from family and friends.
+I spent every single day in the NICU holding Paxton — arriving before his first feeding in the morning and staying until Brian came in the evening so I could go home and spend time with my other boys.
+Paxton barely opened his eyes, so I couldn’t dream of him not seeing my face if he happened to open them at any moment.
+We felt so lucky that at the end of all of this, we would still be bringing home a baby.
 Paxton’s name means “peace,” and that’s exactly what he gave to us.

 Dream, Believe, Achieve